mareksubocz/QuantumJSP/README.md

 A heuristic approach on how to optimally schedule jobs using a quantum computer.

+*Publication can be found [here](https://link.springer.com/chapter/10.1007/978-3-030-50433-5_39).*

+**NOTE:** for a more beginner-friendly solution check out the "master" branch. \
+(works much more quickly while using simulation instead of real qpu.)

 ## Table of Contents
 * [About the Project](#about-the-project)
 * [Getting started](#getting-started)